maria-snarava/portfolio-ml/Dashboard/README.md

 [Tweets about the Top Companies from 2015 to 2020](https://www.kaggle.com/datasets/omermetinn/tweets-about-the-top-companies-from-2015-to-2020/data)

-## Features
+### Key Features
+- Number of tweets by company plot (Histogram, pie chart, timeline)
+- Engagement plot (Histogram, pie chart, timeline)
+- Detailed analysis for selected company:
+- Number of Tweets by Sentiment for selected company (Histogram, pie chart, timeline)

-- Sentiment analysis of tweets
+- Number of tweets about apple by sentiment vs stock price for selected company
-- Interactive visualizations
+- Word cloud by sentiment for selected company
-- Company-wise sentiment breakdown
+- Random tweet about selected company by sentiment
-- Trend analysis over time
+- Top 5 Most Engaging Tweets About selected company by sentiment

 ## Technologies Used